 There are, of course, different levels of hello.
 The most basic is with complete strangers: an exchange of names, with optional smile, before moving on.
 With people you have already met before, it’s perfectly acceptable to linger a moment or two for a few extra niceties.
 But both of you know that it would be unseemly to chat too long before you have met everyone else, so you part company.
 And with Swiss friends, the handshake is supplemented with three cheek kisses (right–left–right) and a how-are-you, safe in the knowledge that once your hellos are done, you can return for a proper conversation.
 It’s all second-nature to the Swiss, who have been doing this since they were old enough to walk and talk, but for unknowing foreigners like me, it takes some getting used to.

 Having stumbled through all that, you still have to master the farewells, but here I have learned one trick.
 Leaving a party is, in effect, the same process in reverse.
 You go round, shaking hands as you say goodbye, but – and it’s a big but – using the person’s name.
 After all, you know the name of everyone there.
 Trying to remember which name goes with which face feels like a Mensa memory test, but the trick is to wait until someone else starts to leave.

-As they go round saying goodbye, you follow a step or two behind, carefully listening to each name.
+As they go round saying goodbye, you follow a step or two behind, carefully listening to each name of your new Swiss friends.
 Then you come along with ‘Goodbye Frau Schmidt’ and ‘See you next time, Martin’ and get a gold star for remembering everyone’s name.
 This leaving process gives a whole new meaning to ‘saying your goodbyes’, with the emphasis on the plural, and can take anything up to half an hour.
 But merely thanking the hosts and then saying goodbye to the whole gathering is a big no-no; you might as well have ‘socially inept’ stamped on your forehead.
 I am still trying to scrub mine clean.